Table of contents

 List findCustomersByName(@Param("name") String name);

-Why does this code produce less alarms?
-It is not the same case?
-We are mixing two languages, JPQL (or SQL if it were a native query) with Java and with exactly the same consequences, a Java programmer does not have to make excellent queries, and of course, embedding SQL code within Java does not make it very comfortable that a DBA can analyze them.
+Why does this code produce less alarms, isn’t it the same case?
+We are mixing two languages, JPQL (or SQL if it were a native query) with Java and with exactly the same consequences, a Java programmer does not have to make excellent queries, and of course, embedding SQL code inside Java does not make it very comfortable for a DBA to parse them.

 Can we avoid this?
-Yes, JPA allows us to edit the queries in files external to the source, in a file named jpa-named-queries.properties within a META-INF directory in the project resources, with a key value list of the following way:
+Yes, JPA allows us to edit the queries in files external to the source, in a file named jpa-named-queries.properties inside a META-INF directory in the project resources, with a list of key value as follows:

 Customer.findCustomersByName=SELECT c from Customer c Where c.name like ?1

-And in code, within a repository, it would suffice to indicate the name of the method that should match the property in the file, with the format of [entity].
-[Method_name]
+And in code, inside a repository, it would be enough to indicate the name of the method that must match the property in the file, with the format of [entity][method_name].

 @Repository